venikkus/microsporidia_screening/README.md

 7. **BUSCO Phylogenomics**

-Uses the `BUSCO_phylogenomics.py` script to build a phylogenetic tree on best bins and provided collection of microsporidia.
+Uses the `BUSCO_phylogenomics.py` script and provided collection of microsporidia in `data_for_tree` archive to build a phylogenetic tree on best bins.

 ## Requirements

 - Linux operating system (MacOS is not supported due to FragGeneScan issues and pipeline wasn't tested on Windows), in our case:

     >Linux version 6.8.0-55-generic (buildd@lcy02-amd64-095) (x86_64-linux-gnu-gcc-13 (Ubuntu 13.3.0-6ubuntu2~24.04) 13.3.0, GNU ld (GNU Binutils for Ubuntu) 2.42) #57-Ubuntu SMP PREEMPT_DYNAMIC
-- Conda (You can download it from [here](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions)), in our case:
+- Conda (you can download it from [here](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions)), in our case:
     >conda 24.11.3